Wembanyama returns with a huge performance as the Spurs beat the Wolves 126-97 for a 3-2 lead

-SAN ANTONIO – Victor Wembanyama atoned for his first career ejection with another huge performance, finishing with 27 points, 17 rebounds and three blocks as the San Antonio Spurs beat the Minnesota Timberwolves 126-97 on Tuesday night to take a 3-2 lead in their second-round series.
+SAN ANTONIO – Victor Wembanyama atoned for his first career ejection with another huge performance, finishing with 27 points, 17 rebounds, five assists and three blocks as the San Antonio Spurs beat the Minnesota Timberwolves 126-97 on Tuesday night to take a 3-2 lead in their second-round series.

+At 22 years old, Wembanyama is the third-youngest player in NBA history to post that stat line in a playoff game, trailing only Magic Johnson (20) and Luka Doncic (21).

+“I was fresh, feeling good,” Wembanyama said.
+“Honestly, it’s hard to tell.
+It was just Game 5.
+Obviously, I’m going to be excited (and) to have butterflies.
+So, excitement is not something abnormal at this point in the playoffs.”

 Keldon Johnson had 21 points, De'Aaron Fox added 18 and Stephon Castle had 17 as San Antonio moved a game away from the Western Conference finals.
 The Spurs can advance to face Oklahoma City with a victory in Game 6 on Friday in Minneapolis.